2I/Borisov: Suspected nucleus fragmentation

-The severe outburst in February-March 2020, led to suspected "ongoing nucleus fragmentation" from the comet by March 12.

-Indeed, images from the Hubble Space Telescope taken on 30 March 2020 show a non-stellar core indicating that Comet 2I/Borisov has ejected sunward a large fragment.
+A severe outburst in February–March 2020 led to suspected "ongoing nucleus fragmentation" from the comet by 12 March.
+The Hubble Space Telescope can be used to study the fragmentation of small comet nuclei, and images taken on 30 March 2020 showed a non-stellar core indicating that 2I/Borisov has ejected sunward a large fragment.
 The ejection is estimated to have begun around 7 March, and may have occurred during one of the outbursts that occurred near that time.
-The ejected fragment appeared to have vanished by 6 April 2020.

-A followup study, reported on 6 April 2020, observed only a single object, and noted that the fragment component had now disappeared.
-Later analysis of the event showed the ejected dust and fragments have a combined mass of about 0.1% of total mass of nucleus, making the event a large outburst rather than fragmentation.
+A follow-up study, reported on 6 April 2020, observed only a single object, and noted that the fragment had vanished.
+Later analysis of the event showed that the ejected dust and fragments had a combined mass of only about 0.1% of the total mass of the nucleus, making it a large outburst rather than a fragmentation.